mcelle888/MichelleLiang_T2A2/README.md

 <u>Expected response</u>: 200 OK with the users email and a JWT token

-<u>Validation/Authorisation</u>: An error message is returned if email and password does not match
+<u>Validation/Authorisation</u>: An error message is returned if email and password does not match.

 ![1b](docs/1b.png)